omrudi/contact-us/README.md

 - [1] open your google spreadsheet doc
 - [2] then select the Script Editor and copy google_script to script editor
 - [3] select File > Manage versions
 - [4] you need the authentication scope changes and to approve additional services.
+The easiest way to trigger this in this example is in the Script Editor Run > setup.
 - [5] then going into Publish > Deploy as web app and updating Project Version